amoniw/financial-tracker/README.md

 - As a user, I want to be able to input my data, so that the application can process it accordingly.
 - As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a developer,I want to be able to run my program, successfully without syntax errors.

 ## Setup